Red carpet makes a comeback at history-making Oscars

 “I don’t think I could have it any other way; it means a lot.
 It’s perfect,” said Raci, who has been nominated for best supporting actor for his role in the movie “The Sound of Metal.”

-TV hosts and personalities described a pent-up red carpet energy with stars and spectators alike eager to put on a show to forget, albeit temporarily, the rigors of 2020.
+TV hosts and personalities described a pent-up red carpet energy that could sweep the scene on Sunday with stars and spectators alike eager to put on a show to forget, albeit temporarily, the rigors of 2020.

 “I haven’t talked to random people in a while, so this is crazy,” said Yeun, 37.